-Above all, The World Games provide the unique setting for thousands of athletes from different sports and countries to join in a celebration of unity and friendship across all boundaries.
+Since 1981, The World Games provide a unique setting for thousands of athletes from different sports and countries to join in a celebration of unity and friendship across all boundaries.
 The World Games are the main event for all these athletes – one marked by sporting exploits as well as by camaraderie.

 The World Games are staged over a period of 11 days.
 They start with the Opening Ceremony and conclude with the Closing Ceremony.
 Their organization is entrusted by the IWGA to a Local Organizing Committee formed by the host city and entities such as the regional and national governments, the National Olympic Committee and other sporting authorities.